 When you start out coding, you'll very likely feel like a fraud on a regular basis.
 Landing your first development job is the easy part, when you turn up to work people will expect you to start to delivering work, however, the more projects you work on, the more you start to appreciate just how much you still need to learn and it's very easy to start feeling overwhelmed by this fact.

-If the start of your career was anything like mine, some you'll have experienced some (or all) of these statements, you've sat sit in meetings where the topic will go over your head, people will ask to do things that you'll have no idea what to do, it will be very common for you to sit in front of your screen pulling your hair out as you just can't figure out how to solve something, you constantly need to ask for help, you sometimes question if this was the right career path for you.
+If the start of your career was anything like mine, you'll have experienced some (or all) of these statements, you've sat in meetings where the topic will go over your head, people will ask to do things that you'll have no idea what to do, it will be very common for you to sit in front of your screen pulling your hair out as you just can't figure out how to solve something, you constantly need to ask for help, you sometimes question if this was the right career path for you.

 One thing we should clear up first, at the beginning of your career, it's impossible to know everything and for reference, after 12 years of using ASP.NET you'll still only know a small chunk of it.

 When I started out, I thought that because I didn't have this encyclopedic knowledge of every language and framework I was using, I didn't deserve to get paid as much as some of my other colleagues.
-Some of the people I worked with just seemed to get things like dependency injection for me it was all Gobbledygook.
+Some of the people I worked with just seemed to get things like dependency injection but for me, it was all Gobbledygook.

 I get weekly emails from people who want to learn Epierver/Umbraco who get overwhelmed or stuck just trying to keep-up and learn everything they need in order to build a website.
 Most developers who email me seem to be constantly stressed, as their work is expecting them to build and deliver a website within a very small timeframe and there's a whole bunch of stuff that they still don't get.